Delaware Valley Regional Planning Commission: Regional Planning Federation of the Philadelphia Tri-State District

 In 1928, the Regional Planning Federation of the Philadelphia Tri-State District, was formed as the first planning commission for the Delaware Valley region.
-The Federation issued its first regional plan in 1932, and was disbanded nine years later, in 1941.
+The Federation issued its first regional plan in 1932 and was disbanded in 1941.

 In 1955, Philadelphia's Urban Traffic and Transportation Board produced Plan and Program 1955.
-This agency was followed by the Penn Jersey Transportation Study, which was organized to resume regional planning and which eventually evolved into the Delaware Valley Regional Planning Commission (DVRPC).
+The Penn Jersey Transportation Study followed this agency, which was organized to resume regional planning and eventually evolved into the Delaware Valley Regional Planning Commission (DVRPC).

 In 1967, the Delaware Valley Regional Planning Commission was established under the "Delaware Valley Urban Compact" to provide continuing, comprehensive, coordinated regional planning for the Delaware Valley Urban Area and to provide a variety of services designed to address regional issues and needs.
-The structure, authority, purpose and administrative procedures of DVRPC were defined, via the compact, by the legislatures of both states.
+The structure, authority, purpose, and administrative procedures of DVRPC were defined by the legislatures of both states via the compact.

 The role of the DVRPC is to gather elected officials and government planners to improve transportation, promote smart growth initiatives, and protect the environment.
 The commission was first instituted as a regional planning agency in 1965 under a contract between Pennsylvania and New Jersey.

 Regional Citizens Committee

-In the mid-1970s, the Regional Citizens Committee (RCC) was formed as the result of a federal mandate; it was initially structured as three committees focusing on the issues of transportation, housing, and the environment.
+In the mid-1970s, the Regional Citizens Committee (RCC) was formed as a result of a federal mandate; it was initially structured into three committees focusing on transportation, housing, and the environment.

-In 1980, the three committees were merged into one and since that time the RCC has functioned as an advisory committee to the Board.
+In 1980, the three committees were merged into one, and since that time, the RCC has functioned as an advisory committee to the Board.
 In 1984, the RCC Chair was given a seat at the Board table in an advisory capacity.

 The RCC was structured to fulfill three goals: